-- The procedure outlined above cannot be applied, because for real data we cannot generate new samples from the original population - However, the bootstrap approach allows us to use a computer to mimic the process of obtaining new data sets, so that we can estimate the variability of our estimate without generating additional samples - Rather than repeatedly obtaining independent data sets from the population, we instead obtain distinct data sets by repeatedly sampling observations from the original data set with replacement - Each of these "bootstrap data sets" is created by sampling with replacement, and is the same size as our original dataset.
-As a result some observations may appear more than once in a given bootstrap data set and some not at all
+- The procedure outlined above cannot be applied, because for real data we cannot generate new samples from the original population! - However, the bootstrap approach allows us to use a computer to mimic the process of obtaining new data sets, so that we can estimate the variability of our estimate without generating additional samples - Rather than repeatedly obtaining independent data sets from the population, we instead obtain distinct data sets by repeatedly sampling observations from the original data set with replacement - Each of these "bootstrap datasets" is the same size as our original dataset.
+As a result, some observations may appear more than once in a given bootstrap data set and some not at all